 - social enterprises develop hybridity and use it to transact with organizations that have different and competing institutional logics.

-My dissertation consists of conceptual and qualitative empirical analyses of “development supply chains” for solar lanterns sold in Haiti, and I am working on two additional projects that examine how organizations hybridize and how social enterprises use their hybridity to transact across institutional boundaries (e.g., with profit maximizing companies and with charities).
+My dissertation consists of conceptual and qualitative empirical analyses of “development supply chains” for solar lanterns sold in Haiti, and I am working on two additional projects that examine how donors should support development supply chains and how organizations hybridize to become social enterprises.

-The Institute of Supply Management awarded my dissertation proposal with a $5,000 Doctoral Dissertation Grant, and the OSCM division at the 2017 Academy of Management Annual Meeting nominated one of my dissertation papers for a Best Student Paper Award.
+The Institute of Supply Management awarded my dissertation proposal with a $5,000 Doctoral Dissertation Grant, and the OSCM division awarded one of my dissertation papers with the Best Student Paper Award at the 2017 Academy of Management Annual Meeting.

 Current working papers include:

-1. Knuckles, J. & Sodhi, M. “A Multiple Case Study of Development Supply Chains for Household Solar Products Sold in Haiti” (Nominated for a Best Student Paper award at the 2017 Academy of Management Annual Meeting)
+1. Knuckles, J. & Sodhi, M. “A Multiple Case Study of Development Supply Chains for Household Solar Products Sold in Haiti” (Winner of the Best Student Paper award at the 2017 Academy of Management Annual Meeting)

 2. Knuckles, J. & Sodhi, M. “Conceptualizing Development Supply Chains”

-3. Tang, C.; Knuckles, J., Sodhi, M., Tang, C., & Yu, J. “Optimal Grants and Subsidies for Development Supply Chains: Case of a Supply Chain for Solar Lanterns in Haiti”
+3. Knuckles, J., Sodhi, M., Tang, C., & Yu, J. “Optimal Grants and Subsidies for Development Supply Chains: Case of Solar Lanterns in Haiti”